 - Psychologists and Counselors

-The first goal of Ayurveda according to the ancient Vedic texts is Swasthasya Swasthya Rakshanam – to preserve the health of the healthy.
-This goal is the basis for training in the level I Ayurvedic Health Counselor program, and therefore applies to the Coach program as well.
+The ancient Vedic texts describe Ayurveda’s first goal as Swasthasya Swasthya Rakshanam—to preserve the health of the healthy.
+This principle is the foundation of our Level I Ayurvedic Health Counselor program, which also guides the Coach training.

 Need more guidance?